Global payments

 Infinity makes the whole process easier by:

-• Charging clearly visible fees so you know precisely what you're paying.
+• Charging a flat 0.5% transaction fee, so you know precisely what you're paying.

-• Supplying real-time exchange rates to allow you to make informed decisions.
+• Converting money at live exchange rates and 0% FX markup to allow you to make informed decisions.

 • Providing secure and speedy transactions with reliable banking partners.